Joseph Wynn's Résumé

 A fast, experimental JavaScript component framework based on the original Elm architecture.

 Hey, you made it to the end!
-If you want to know more about me, or you just want to chat, you can find me on Twitter or send an email to joseph at wildlyinaccurate dot com.
+If you want to know more about me, or you just want to chat, you can find me on Bluesky or GitHub.
+You could also email me: joseph at wildlyinaccurate dot com.